 When HMRC enquires, it automatically asks to have all bank and building society lodgements identified.
 If any money received cannot positively be identified, HMRC will tax it.
-This means that private items can be taxed unless a record has been kept so it's a good idea to annotate bank statements or other record.
+This means that private items can be taxed unless a record has been kept so it's a good idea to annotate bank statements or other record, detailing every lodgement.